siddarth17/OptiPath/README.md

 - **MongoDB**: Database for storing user information and saved routes
 - **Mongoose**: ODM library for MongoDB and Node.js
 - **JSON Web Tokens (JWT)**: For secure authentication
+- **Mongoose**: To utilize NLP model to calculate predictions and send to the Express.js server.

 ### Machine Learning
 - **TensorFlow.js**: For implementing and running the ML model